 Where Advocacy Meets Business

 Prior to joining Chaffetz Lindsey, Andrew worked in the litigation department at Russell McVeagh, one of New Zealand’s leading commercial law firms, and completed a Master of Laws at Harvard Law School.
-He has also previously served as an academic tutor at Auckland Law School.
-Andrew is admitted to the New York State Bar, and as a barrister and solicitor of the High Court of New Zealand.
+He also previously served as an academic tutor at Auckland Law School.
+Andrew is admitted to practice in New York State and the Southern District of New York, and as a barrister and solicitor of the High Court of New Zealand.

-- Representing a state-owned oil company in resisting an action in the Southern District of New York to confirm a foreign arbitration award that had been set aside at the seat.
+- Representing a state-owned oil company, in both the Southern District of New York and the Second Circuit Court of Appeals, in resisting enforcement of a $2.7 billion arbitration award that had been set aside at the arbitral seat.

-- Representing an insurer in a coverage dispute pursuant to the AAA Commercial Arbitration Rules.
+- Represented an American insurer in a coverage dispute governed by the AAA Commercial Arbitration Rules.

-- Advising a liquidator as to the chances of success of future claims by creditors against the company.
+- Advised the provisional liquidators of a large commodities trading conglomerate based in Hong Kong as to the likelihood of success of claims by creditors against the company.